staslebedenko/modern-microservices-self-paced/README.md

 Additional tasks

 * Return delivery model via additional pubsub to Order service, so we can update order entity with a proper delivery Id.
-* Add a local pubsub via Rabbit MQ for debug purposes(optional)
+* Add a local pubsub via Rabbit MQ for debug purposes(optional), see the end of thid doc
 * Add deployment via GitHub actions(optional)
+* Load testing with loader.io

 ## Step 4.
 Migrating solution to Kubernetes